Specific claim negotiation costs funding guidelines

 - 5. Eligible expenditures and maximum amount for negotiation costs loan funding

 These guidelines apply to claims which Canada has accepted for negotiation in the specific claims process, as per the Specific Claims Policy.

-The guidelines are intended to bring transparency, consistency and clarity to both the calculation of the costs component in a final settlement pursuant to criterion 7 of the compensation criteria and the eligibility requirements and process to access loan funding during negotiations (parts 4 to 8).
+The guidelines are intended to bring transparency, consistency and clarity to both the calculation of the costs component in a final settlement pursuant to criterion 7 of the compensation criteria and the eligibility requirements and process to access loan funding during negotiations.

 3. Eligible expenditures for negotiation and ratification costs as a component of a final settlement

 Criterion 7 of the compensation criteria set out in the Specific Claims Policy and Process Guide provides that a reasonable portion of the costs of negotiation may be added to the final financial settlement.
 The reasonable portion of the costs of negotiation, in most circumstances, should not exceed the total value of the settlement.

 The costs of negotiation include the cost of participating in the negotiation and settlement process.
 These costs can vary depending on the claim and may include the following: